 - At the time of picking up your package, they allow you to inspect it, and refuse it with no additional fee, if it’s damaged or not what you ordered.

-- If you accept the package, but later on decide to return it, you can take it to any Wal-Mart, and they will accept it, repackage it, and return it, without cost to you.
+- If you accept the package, but later on decide to return it, you still can take it to any Walmart, and they will accept it, repackage it for you, and return it, without additional cost.
 Most of the time you don’t even need the receipt.